Paint Problem Solver

 Prevention

-• Thin or reduce undercoats according to product label directions.
-Apply in thin wet coats allowing adequate flash time between coats to avoid "bridging" scratches.
+- Thin or reduce undercoats per product label directions.
+Apply in thin wet coats with adequate flash time.

 Cause

-• Adding too much or too little hardener to the paint material.
+- Adding too much or too little hardener.

 Repair

-• Allow additional dry time, maintaining a shop temperature of 70 degrees fahrenheit or above.
+- Allow additional dry time, maintaining shop temperature of 70°F or above.

 Prevention

-• Use recommended spray gun, fluid tip and air cap for the material being sprayed.
-Always adjust the gun for best atomization and balance spray pattern before paint application.
+- Use recommended spray gun, fluid tip and air cap.
+Adjust for best atomization before application.

-• Select appropriate thinner/reducer based on temperature, humidity, air movement, and size of repair.
-Allow additional flash time when spraying in high temperature/high humidity or low temperature/high humidity conditions.
+- Select appropriate thinner/reducer based on conditions.
+Allow additional flash time in extreme temperature or humidity conditions.

-• Add the correct amount of drier that is specifically listed in the color formulation.
+- Add the correct amount of drier specifically listed in the color formulation.

 Cause

-Liquid solvent (thinners/reducers) becomes "trapped" in the paint film when the surface layer skins over too quickly, preventing their evaporation into the atmosphere.
-Solvents that vaporize within the paint film leave bubbles, pinholes or craters as they push through and "pop" the surface.
+Liquid solvent becomes "trapped" in the paint film when the surface layer skins over too quickly, preventing evaporation.
 Solvents can be trapped due to:

 Repair